Graph visualization: the basics

 Here’s a simple table.
 Each row of data tells us that there are connections between two entities: a person and a phone number.

 The human brain easily makes sense of small pieces of information like this.
 It’s good at spotting patterns too.
-We quickly recognize that Joe and Ferris share the same number, establishing a connection between them.
+We quickly recognize a connection between Joe and Ferris: they share the same number.

 We’ve used nodes to represent people and phone numbers and links to connect the two.
-You can instantly recognize the connection between Joe and Ferris.
+You can instantly spot the connection between Joe and Ferris.

-We didn’t necessarily need to model this data as a node-link graph and then visualize it to spot our connection.
+We didn’t need to model this small data set as a node-link graph and then visualize it to spot our connection.
 But what happens when our table goes from four rows to 400,000?
-And what about when we bring in additional columns of property information such as each person’s full name, address, social security number, place of work, and so on?
+And what if we bring in additional columns of property information such as full names, addresses, social security numbers, places of work and so on?
 The more data we add, the greater the number of connections.

 Here’s a slightly more complex example.
 The left-hand table is a list of students, each with a primary key.
 The right-hand table has a list of classes with primary keys.
 The central table – often called a link table – matches up the two.